AngusWebbHammond/todo-list/README.md

 ## Known Issues
 * Occasionally the drag and drop feature with todo items can shuffle the items
-* Drag indicator shows on the item being dragged
 * Data is not persistant on reload
 * New Todo Lists occasionally disappear when dragged